Draft Local Plan

 We have now proposed a short-list of sites that will meet this need.
 The Council has always explored site options with a brownfield first policy; however, all of those options have been maximised already.
 As a result, sites within the green belt have been looked into.
 Further information on the sites can be found by reading the full report and the accompanying technical reports.

-Elected members are due to take a formal view on the proposed additional sites l at Strategy and Resources Committee on Wednesday 30th April with the proposal due to be presented to Full Council on Wednesday 14 May.
+Elected members are due to take a formal view on the proposed additional sites with the proposal due to be presented to Full Council on Wednesday 14 May.
 If the proposals are agreed by Full Council, public consultation on the proposals is expected to start on 29th May 2025 and run for 6 weeks.
+Any responses received before this date may be included if you confirm that you wish them to be submitted as your official response.
 Following public consultation, any representations received during the formal consultation period will be passed to the Sheffield Plan Inspectors who will take them into account – they will not come back to the Council for a decision after the consultation.
 The Inspectors will decide whether the sites are properly justified, are in accordance with national planning policies (the National Planning Policy Framework) and are deliverable.
 Anyone seeking changes to the proposals will have a right to submit evidence and/or appear at the public hearings in the autumn – they are expected to commence in the w/c 29th September.

 Details of previous consultation on the Sheffield Plan are given below.